jupyter-book/mystmd/docs/plugins.md

 ## Building a Plugin

-There are two ways to implement a plugin in MyST
+There are two ways to implement a plugin in MyST: JavaScript plugins, and executable plugins.
+The easiest way to get started in writing a custom plugin is to build a [JavaScript plugin](./javascript-plugins.md), but writing an executable plugin might be a better choice if you unfamiliar with JavaScript but are confident in a non-JS language e.g. Python.

 :::{card} JavaScript Plugins
 :link: ./javascript-plugins.md